Tow Truck Insurance Cost: Market Ranges + Calculator

 • ✓ Right-size Garage Keepers limit to actual yard capacity

 Over-buying Garage Keepers limit is a common waste.
 Audit your typical yard headcount + mix of vehicle values, set the aggregate + per-vehicle limits appropriately.
 Most operators carry too high a limit out of caution.
-Progressive Commercial Garage Keepers.
+III commercial-insurance basics.

 • ✓ Raise Commercial Auto deductible ($1K → $2,500)

 Going from $1K to $2,500 deductible typically reduces Commercial Auto premium 5-15%.
 Self-fund the higher deductible before raising it.
-Progressive Commercial.
+III commercial-insurance basics.

 • ✓ Use telematics + dashcams